bilgino/angularforddd/README.md

 With traditional CRUD-based web applications conform to the REST architectural style and the single data model approach, we may fall into the situation where we have to stitch together several resources to build a rich view model.
 Even in the case of RPC-like Web APIs, it's likely that we will encounter problems of this kind.
-Developers often use mapper methods in UI controllers to elaborate view models.
-Which in the end leads to fat and unmanageable UI controllers:
+Developers often use controller methods to elaborate view models.
+Which in the end leads to monolithic controllers:

 ![](src/assets/images/Up_Down_Flow.png)

 The domain model focuses on invariants and business rules rather than presentation needs.
-Introducing view model provider services to manage complicated page flows and user interfaces allows us to query the appropriate view model for different UI scenarios.
+Introducing a view model provider services to manage complicated page flows and user interfaces allows us to query the appropriate view model for different UI scenarios.
+The view model provider service is a perfect fit to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
 That is, the CQRS pattern supports us in avoiding over-bloated all-in-one models.
-The view model provider service is a perfect fit to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).

 CQRS in the frontend design system has many advantages: